The Foundry

 Three npm packages support standalone plugin development:

-@quilltap/plugin-types for TypeScript types,
+@quilltap/plugin-types for TypeScript types

 @quilltap/plugin-utils for runtime utilities